nwthomas/programming-resources/tips/alumni-tips.md

 ### Pair Programming

 - “Make sure you do pair programming.
 It could do you wonders, especially when you enter the computer science portion of the program.
 The PMs try to get students in their groups paired up together, but most of the time people have to seek that out [pair programming] on their own.” - Rachel DiCesare

+- "Some people like to try to pair program through screen sharing, and that makes it hard to see things or try out new solutions.
+Instead, make sure you are constantly pushing your code up to GitHub or use a live coding extension like Live Share in VS Code." - Eva Li

 - “Do a lot of practice, and perhaps find a few people to work on pair programming with.
 I got a crew of 5 that I kept in touch with afterwards.
 There's nothing like it.” - Jason Nuhn